elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

 ## Device Secure Boot

- *  At each stage check that only the expected hardware is present and matches the stage’s configuration parameters
+ *  At each stage check that only the expected hardware is present and matches the stage's configuration parameters

  * Do not boot the next stage of device functionality until the previous stage has been successfully booted.